Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 What are the different types of cyberattacks?

-The rise of different types of cyberattacks is becoming more problematic as hackers start to combine techniques, making it increasingly difficult to identify and fight against cybercrime.
+The rise of different types of cyberattacks is becoming more problematic as hackers, also called threat actors, start to combine techniques, making it increasingly difficult to identify and fight against cybercrime.

 Some of the common types of cyberattacks are: